 This guitar cake was surprisingly easy.
 This is only my 3rd attempt at making decorated cakes.
 My daughter loves her guitar so we decided to make her one.
 She absolutely loved it!

 We found a Wilton cake pan and used 3 pound cake mixes, 2 were for the bottom and one for the top.

 We spread a layer of chocolate frosting in between.
 I think it would be fairly simple though to cut it from sheet cakes.

 This is a life size fender strat guitar cake.
 I used a 15”x15” square sponge with jam and cream.
 I made a template from the guitar and cut out the shape.
-I used a small square sponge for the neck.
+For the neck, I used a small square sponge.

 Colouring the icing was the hardest; I used the kneading handle on my mixer.
 I used chocolate cups turned upside down for the volume knobs and sweet laces for the strings of the guitar cake.